midhunkalarikkal/FullDomain/Notes/React.md

 ### `DEPENDENCIES` ###
 ============================
-Dependencies are external libraries or packages that your project requires for specific features.
+Dependencies are external libraries or packages that our project requires for specific features.
 There are two types:
 - **Dev dependencies**: Needed only during development (e.g., testing, build tools).
 - **Regular dependencies**: Needed in production (e.g., the main library or framework).